-Program name Indicators of performance/effectiveness/efficiency Comments Adelaide's Living Beaches The Board continued to guide the implementation of Adelaide's Living Beaches: A Strategy for 2005-2025 (the strategy).
-The strategy aims to maintain sand on Adelaide's beaches for both coastal protection and amenity purposes.
+Program name Indicators of performance/effectiveness/efficiency Outcome for South Australia Adelaide Beach Management The Board continued to guide the delivery of Adelaide beach management.
+The management strategy aims to maintain sand on Adelaide's beaches for both coastal protection and amenity purposes.
 A sand pumping system has been constructed along two of the busiest sections of Adelaide's beaches (Glenelg to Seacliff and the River Torrens outlet to West Beach) to reduce the number of sand carting trucks operating on the beaches and surrounding streets.
+In 2017 the Board contributed to a study commissioned by the Department for Environment and Water (DEW) focussing on improving the management of West Beach in the context of wider management of Adelaide's beaches.
+This work continued into 2018.
+The Board reviewed a draft report in June 2018.
 The implementation of the strategy has provided dune buffers for the protection of the coast and sandy beaches for the recreation and amenity of beach users.
-The success of the strategy was demonstrated in the minimal damage to the Adelaide coast from an unprecedented stormy 2016: one storm caused the highest water level recorded at Outer Harbor.